Create a memorial for a loved one with a Commemorative Bench on the Back Forty Trails.

 The Foundation solicits and accepts contributions and donations, financial and otherwise, from individuals, businesses, organizations, and corporations.
 These resources are then used to enhance the Bella Vista community, including but not limited to its amenities, facilities, recreation activities, community events and programs.
 The Foundation thereby provides a means for numerous smaller donations to be aggregated and used for larger grants and purposes.
 Foundation donors may deduct their contributions from their federal and state taxes in accord with the IRS code 501(c)3.

 The Foundation solicits proposals from other entities to provide support for programs and activities consistent with the stated purpose of the Foundation, and which enhance the Bella Vista community.

 Grants may be for purposes initiated by the Foundation or proposed by other entities.
 The Foundation will monitor the use of its grants and recipient reporting is required.

 The Foundation is governed by a nine-member Board of Directors.
-The officers of the corporation include a president (Charlie Teal), vice-president (Bill Long), secretary (Robert Ritschel), and treasurer (Stu Sorensen).
+The officers of the corporation include a president (Charlie Teal), vice-president (John Flynn), secretary (Jayne Lowe), and treasurer (Stu Sorensen).
 The Board of Directors is responsible for the administration of assets, and for conversion of assets of one type to another type.
 The Board is solely responsible for the control and use of the assets, but suggestions are welcomed.

 Bella Vista, Arkansas is a unique and diverse community of 30,078 active, involved residents who value the beautiful scenic setting of the Ozarks, and has the feeling of a village.
 They have access to a variety of amenities, including seven lakes, seven golf courses, a tennis center, trails, and numerous other recreational facilities.